schanne/kubeflow-and-mlops/README.md

 ## 5. Set up the Continuous Integration (CI) pipeline in Azure Pipelines

+In this part, we will create a CI pipeline in Azure Pipelines.
+The CI pipeline will build and push the 3 required Docker images - *preprocess*, *training* and *register*, and then trigger the Kubeflow Pipeline.
+This part depends on part 4.1-7 being completed successfully.

 1. [Create an Azure DevOps Account](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops)

 2. Set up the pipeline variables